 Where conflicts are significant, the independence policy may not of itself be sufficient to ensure fair treatment for clients.
-In these circumstances it may be necessary to take other appropriate steps such as the establishment of a Chinese wall, specific disclosure of an interest to the client, reallocating responsibilities or ceasing to act.
+In these circumstances it may be necessary to take other appropriate steps such as the establishment of a Chinese wall, specific disclosure of an interest to the client, reallocating responsibilities or ceasing to act for the client.

-Amati Global Investors' employees must comply with the following independence policy:
+Amati's employees must comply with the following independence policy: